bloominstituteoftechnology/java-shoppingcart/README.md

   * [ ] http://localhost:2019/logout
     * [ ] Allows a user to logout of the system by removing their access token from the token store
 * [ ] Address CORS
-* [ ] When working with Cart Items, give the client the option of sending a comment
 * [ ] For the following routes, admins can access them and a user can access only their own data
   * [ ] PATCH /users/user/{id}
   * [ ] GET /users/user/{userId}